 Exercise caution when traveling to and from cars, buildings, clinical sites, etc. Follow all safety instructions given by faculty members, listed in course syllabi, and contained in the TTUHSC Safety Handbook as well as those in clinical facility safety materials.
-Visit https://www.ttuhsc.edu/safety-services/default.aspx for information regarding TTUHSC Safety Services and student safety training including STEPS (Safety Training Education Program for Students) and/or Laboratory Safety Essentials training.
+Visit https://hscweb.ttuhsc.edu/safety-services/ for information regarding TTUHSC Safety Services and student safety training.